runwayml/learn/docs/tutorials/tutorial_processing_gpt2.md

 This post covers how to create an interface in [p5.js](https://p5js.org/download/), and use that interface to interact with a CycleGAN Model in RunwayML.

 # GPT-2:
-GPT-2 is a model for generating long paragrahs of text.
+GPT-2 is a model for generating long paragraphs of text.
 With GPT-2, one can condition the output of the model on some input text.
 The output from the model will then continue the text.
 For instance, if you prime the model with 'My name is matt and' the model will output something like ' I am a software developer...' etc. G

 # The Network:
 GPT-2 is a transformer model, in the same line as BERT, XLNet and other large text models.
-Transformers are a new state-of-the-art network for a large number of natural language understanding problems.
+Transformers are a new state-of-the-art network for a wide array of natural language understanding problems.

 # How to start the model:
 To set up the GPT-2 model in RunwayML, click on the 'Browse Model' button on the upper-left corner of the interface.
 Search for GPT-2 in the searchbar at the top of the interface, and select it.
 This will take you to a page with further information about the model.